udacity/create-your-own-adventure/english/work-out/weights/weights.md

 You decide to do 1 of 2 things:
 1) Go to GNC

+2) You go the grocery for nacho fixin's

-2) Or head to the local gym and buy some personal training sessons with a trainer, who looks [like] (https://github.com/cvillere/create-your-own-adventure/blob/master/personal_trainer/personal-trainer.md)
+3) Or head to the local gym and buy some personal training sessons with a trainer, who looks [like] (https://github.com/cvillere/create-your-own-adventure/blob/master/personal_trainer/personal-trainer.md)